IUCN-UK/iucnredlist/README.md

 examples of test cases.

 ## Submitting changes

-To get started, make sure you have the latest version of R. Then run the following code to get the packages you’ll need for development:

-    install.packages(c("devtools", "roxygen2", "testthat", "knitr"))

 Please send a GitHub Pull Request with a clear list of the changes – please also include tests and make sure all of your commits contain only